DiamondLightSource/smartem-decisions/docs/_api.rst

 ..
-   This page is not included in the TOC tree, but must exist so that the autosummary pages are generated for cryoem_decision_engine_poc and all its subpackages
+   This page is not included in the TOC tree, but must exist so that the autosummary pages are generated for smartem_decisions and all its subpackages

 API